 by Tom Clavin

 With Major League Baseball emerging from its winter slumber, fans tend to acknowledge what anniversaries the new season brings us.
-The 2019 season is the centennial of the infamous Black Sox scandal, when gangsters fixed the outcome of the World Series.
-It is the 50th anniversary of the Miracle Mets, when what had been the worst team in baseball defeated the might Baltimore Orioles for the world championship.
-And it’s the 150th anniversary of Wild Bill Hickok as a baseball umpire.
+In 2019, it was the centennial of the infamous Black Sox scandal, when gangsters fixed the outcome of the World Series.
+It was the 50th anniversary of the Miracle Mets, when what had been the worst team in baseball defeated the might Baltimore Orioles for the world championship.
+And it was the 150th anniversary of Wild Bill Hickok as a baseball umpire.

 Okay, okay, most baseball aficionados will insist that this year is the 150th anniversary of the Cincinnati Red Stockings, which in 1869 were the sport’s first openly all-professional team, with 10 salaried players.
 Initially, the Cincinnati Base Ball Club had been formed three years earlier and fielded competitive teams in the National Association of Base Ball Players in the 1867 to 1869 period, a time of transition after the Civil War.
 Thanks partly to their on-field success and the continental scope of their tours, the Red Stockings established styles in team uniforms and team nicknames that have some currency even in the 21st century.
 They also established a particular color, red, as the color of Cincinnati, and they provide the ultimate origin for the use of “Red Sox” in Boston.
 In 1869, they had those salaried players and went on a national barnstorming tour that established baseball as the national pastime.